jmd-dk/concept/README.md

 The `installer` script will not take into account preinstalled versions of any of the above libraries, though no conflicts will happen.

+For even more automatization you can simply execute this command to download and run the `install` script:
+    bash <(wget -O- --no-ch tiny.cc/nbody)

 The `installer` script uses the Anaconda Python distribution for CPython3 and the site-packages and Open MPI for the MPI3 implementation.